samsonmokgothu/demo-application/README.md

-# Code Structure

-## bank-common
-   This is the library that contains domain models that cuts accross multiple projects
-## account-api
-   Spring boot restful service that exposes withdrawal endpoint
-## sns-api
-   Spring boot restful service that exposes publish endpoint.

 # Approach
 *  Problem with current solution is that it is following monolithic architecture.
    There is no seperation of concerns as both account balance, withrawal and sending of notification happens in one method.